pradpradprad/azure-data-pipeline/data_factory/README.md

 - **Create catalog:** Create catalog in Databricks, provide your `Databricks Linked Service` and `Notebook path`.

 - **Data Processing Notebooks:** The rest of activities are `Silver notebook` to clean data from bronze.
-Then `Dimension notebooks` and `Fact notebook` activities to create star schema.
+Then `Dimension notebook` and `Fact notebook` activities to create star schema.
 Provide `Databricks Linked Service` and `Notebook path` in setting, then in `Base parameters` provide parameters as shown.

   ```
   storage_account = @pipeline().parameters.storage_account